Article updated March 22, 2021

 - Regularly clean your hands with an alcohol-based sanitizer or wash with soap and water

 - Get tested if COVID-19 symptoms occur, even if you're fully vaccinated

 You can still maintain routine hypothyroid care via telemedicine while you continue to stay home to protect yourself and others.

 If you can't or don't want to go into the doctor's office for your routine thyroid blood testing, you can use an at-home thyroid blood test kit for simple sample collection and physician-reviewed results sent to you within days.

 In response to the pandemic, many doctors and HMOs ramped up their ability to provide consultations by telephone or video chat.
 Since our beginning, Paloma Health has provided convenient, virtual thyroid care.
 Schedule an online doctor appointment with Paloma Health to work with a board-certified thyroid doctor who will partner with you to achieve optimal thyroid function.

 Fill critical prescriptions

 After an online doctor consultation, your Paloma Health thyroid doctor can send prescriptions directly to your preferred local pharmacy.
 Free services like SingleCare or GoodRx help you to find the best self-pay price for your medication in your area or by mail order.
-And you can get your meds delivered directly to you with companies like Honeybee Health or PillPack if you can't or don't want to go to a retail pharmacy.
+And you can get your meds delivered directly to you with companies like Honeybee Health if you can't or don't want to go to a retail pharmacy.